 On Feb.
 24, 2017, Customs and Border Protection (CBP), operating under the Trump administration, put forth a Request For Qualifications (RFQ) to build The Solid Border Wall Prototypes (concrete materials) and The Other Border Wall Prototypes (non-concrete materials).
 These were to be strong, 18'x30' high, resistant to pick axes, aesthetically pleasing on the U.S. side, and unscalable by humans.
 The deadline for submissions was April 4, 2017.

-- On April 4, 2017 three artists and designers submit a proposal to the government RFQ under the name J.M.
+On April 4, 2017 we three artists and designers submitted a proposal to the government RFQ under the name J.M.
 Design Studio as a form of resistance and critique, with six original ideas including walls of hammocks, pipe organs, and lighthouses.

 The Other Border Wall Proposals, 2017

 Submitted by J.M.
 Design Studio

 Ink drawings on paper, text, scanned and submitted as a PDF document

 The Other Border Wall Proposals were submitted by J.M.
 Design Studios on April 4, 2017 to the United States Customs and Border Protection Agency, part of the Department of Homeland Security for their "Other Border Wall" Request For Qualifications as six original ideas in a ten-page PDF document.
 See original PDF that we submitted here

 To see the press we got, go here.